mortrevere/EnlargeYourFrench/README.md

 If a word seems impossible to guess, any player can say `next`, and according to the number of player in the game, it will skip the word if enough players do the same.

 Enjoy and enlarge your french, yo.

+Special thanks to [@Klemek](https://github.com/Klemek) that helps me with this mess.